 Students at Baylor take their involvement beyond their interest in medicine, from an a capella group made up of entirely med students to a plethora of intramural sports.
 The application committee wants to see that you will thrive as a fully involved student at their college.

 As one of the country’s top research institutions, Baylor prides itself on having students who excel in the field of research.
 There are numerous opportunities to collaborate with doctors and researchers within the Texas Medical Center, and Baylor wants to make sure you will be prepared.

 The vast majority of applicants have some research experience, so it’s important that yours stands out.
 The type of research that will impress the admissions board is research that has been conducted out of sincere interest in innovation and creativity in the field of medicine, not just an attempt to brighten up an application.

 Research that you are passionate about and intend to continue in the future will serve you better than experiences that just look good on paper.

-Baylor College of Medicine is looking for applicants who have “Attributes and experiences that demonstrate leadership and exceptional service to others.”
+Baylor is looking for applicants who have “Attributes and experiences that demonstrate leadership and exceptional service to others.”
 As one of the nation’s best schools in patient care, they are looking for students who are knowledgeable and experienced when relating to patients.

-As Houston is one of the most diverse cities in the U.S., Baylor medical school is interested in admitting students who come from diverse backgrounds and can bring value to the entering class.
-If you can highlight what you can bring to the table, you will have an advantage at Baylor medical school.
+As Houston is one of the most diverse cities in the U.S., Baylor is interested in admitting students who come from diverse backgrounds and can bring value to the entering class.
+If you can highlight what you can bring to the table, you will have an advantage at Baylor.

 Patient exposure is essential at most medical schools, and the ability to connect with patients and provide not only knowledge but also comfort and sympathy is a valuable skill in the medical field.
 There are a variety of ways to get patient exposure, from shadowing, to working as a medical scribe, to volunteering in a nursing home.